-Yup, you can save that 2 gallon flush by just multi tasking.
+Yup, you can save that 2-gallon flush by just multi-tasking.
 I’ll leave you to contemplate.

 Latest beauty trends have let us know that too much shampoo and hair washing is actually not good.
 It’s better to allow your natural oils to get the chance to sink in.
 Take full advantage of this trend with a few cute hats and cut back on the amount of shampoo you go through each month!

 Maybe not dryer sheets, diapers or deodorant; I was thinking more along the lines of homemade cards and wrapping paper.
 Personally, I love a card made from the heart and happen to think the newspaper wrapping is a look that never goes out of style.
-And hey, if you’re looking for more newspaper uses…you could also try it out as toilet paper.
+And hey, if you’re looking for more newspaper uses…you could also try it out like toilet paper.
 Extreme style.

 I’m going to be honest, I don’t know if this actually something an extreme cheapskate would do.
 But, for things like toilet paper, meat, bread…anything you’re going to use a lot of may as well save by bulk buying.
-This could be with a Sam’s Club or Costco membership or when there are major sales and coupons to take advantage of!
+This could be with Sam’s Club or Costco membership or when there are major sales and coupons to take advantage of!

-You can try and get a few uses out of one tea bag or, with green tea, after sipping down a few cups, be sure to save your tea bags and you can rest them on your eyes for 20 minutes to help eliminate under-eye puffies.
+You can try and get a few uses out of one tea bag or, with green tea, after sipping down a few cups, be sure to save your tea bags and you can rest them on your eyes for 20 minutes to help eliminate under-eye puffiness.
 Not like I have any trouble there. #lies

-Like I said, with rain water.
+Like I said, with rainwater.
 You can make the most of nature’s free offerings and avoid the extra water bill.
-You can also clip your own grass (and even use a gas free mower!)
+You can also clip your own grass (and even use a gas-free mower!)
 When it comes to those pesky weeds, they say boiled water poured on will do the trick.
-Boiled rain water perhaps?
+Boiled rainwater perhaps?

 Just like homemade deodorant and cards, a little cleverness when it comes to cleaning your house can go a long way.
 Vinegar and baking soda are an awesome and powerful cleaner especially when it comes to toilets and tough stains.
 Beyond that, peroxide and water are great for wiping down and sanitizing surfaces.